-- Plagiarism, e.g. the submission of work that is not one's own or for which other credit has been sought or obtained; - Improper collaboration; or, - Copying or using unauthorized aids in tests or examinations.
+- Plagiarism, e.g. the submission of work that is not one's own or for which other credit has been sought or obtained; - Improper collaboration (which includes posting Avenue quiz questions or answers online); or, - Copying or using unauthorized aids in tests or examinations.